cornerstonejs/cornerstone3D/packages/docs/docs/concepts/scenes.md

 - The CT Scene - containing a CT volume
 - The PT Scene - containing a PT volume
 - The Fusion Scene - containing both CT + PT volume (fused)

+Scenes are concepts that let Cornerstone-3D understands that which viewports are rendering the same volume.

+## Volume Scenes
+You don't create Scenes manually; instead you use the `renderingEngine` API for creating the `volumeViewports` and defining the same `SceneUID` for them.
+This way, Cornerstone-3D will utilize the same 3D array for rendering of different view orientations.

+### Internal Scenes
+In order to have a cohesive design, `StackViewports` also have a Scene; however, you don't need to assign a SceneUID to stackViewports, and an internal unique identifier will get assigned to it.